locationtech/geomesa/geomesa-tools/README.md

 `-v` or `--visibilities` The optional accumulo visibilities to use.

 `-i` or `--indexSchemaFormat` The optional accumulo index schema format to use.
-If not set Ingest defaults to the Default SpatioTemporal Schema in the AccumuloDataStore class.
+If not set, Ingest defaults to the Default SpatioTemporal Schema calculated by the AccumuloDataStore class.
 This option and the `--shards` cannot be provided together and Ingest exits if this occurs.

 `--shards` The optional number of shards to use for this catalog.
-If catalog exists Ingest defaults to number of shards used in extant schema.
+If catalog exists Ingest defaults to number of shards used in existing schema.
 This option and the `--indexSchemaFormat` cannot be provided together and Ingest exits if this occurs.

 `-f` or `--feature-name` The name of the SimpleFeatureType to be used.